sporto/elm-tutorial/fetching_resources/showing_errors_3.md

     }
 ```

 Note the new input `actionsMailbox.signal` to StartApp.
-Now message going to `actionsMailbox` will be re-broadcasted and picked up by `app`.
+Now message going to `actionsMailbox.address` will be re-broadcasted and picked up by `app`.